More than 200,000 Colorado kids could lose Medicaid coverage starting next year, though many remain eligible for government help

 Health care advocates are pushing for Colorado to follow other states in adopting policies that extend people’s eligibility during normal times.
 For instance, some states are seeking waivers from the federal government to allow children to be covered by Medicaid until age 6 without their families having to reapply, Miller said.
 Once a Colorado child is deemed eligible for coverage, they are guaranteed coverage for one year.

 Some states are also looking at extending eligibility for adults, particularly vulnerable populations.
-In Colorado, adults using Medicaid have to reapply for coverage every six months and children have to be re-evaluated for their eligibility every year during normal times.
+In Colorado, adults and children using Medicaid have to be re-evaluated for their eligibility every year during normal times.

 Oregon, which is one of the states where children can be covered by Medicaid until age 6, also recently received federal approval that will grant two years of eligibility to those on Medicaid, up from one year.
 Additionally, Massachusetts has been cleared to extend Medicaid eligibility to one year for adults who are homeless or transitioning out of jails and prisons.

-Note: CORRECTION: This story was updated at 1:55 p.m. on Nov.
-1, 2022, to correct how often adults must reapply for Medicaid coverage during normal times.
-Adults must be re-evaluated for their eligibility for Medicaid coverage every year.